brightigiemokha/django_todo/README.md

 A lot of other projects were looked into to help with development, standouts are [ Destiny Franks (Desphixs)](https://www.youtube.com/@desphixs/about), [BError By Night](https://www.youtube.com/watch?v=0VF5twldC2Y&t=3147s).

+I watched some of the videos from (https://www.youtube.com/@desphixs/about)

 ###  **Acknowledgments**